Home » Symptoms » Cat Symptoms A-Z » Breathing Sounds Intensified

 Basics and possible causes

-Other causes can be physical blockages such as polyps, foreign bodies in the airways, or tumors.
-Heart problems that lead to fluid accumulation in the lungs can also cause noticeable respiratoryRespiratory refers to breathing or the process of breathing.
-Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. sounds.
+Other causes can include physical blockages such as polyps, foreign objects in the airways, or tumors.
+Heart problems that lead to fluid accumulation in the lungs can also cause noticeable breathing sounds.

 Typical accompanying symptoms